KrbAlmryde/Utilities/README.md

 - **AttnMem**
     > Scripts for a published experiment investigating attention and memory in spoken language.

     > [**NewHope.tcsh**](./AttnMem/NewHope.tcsh) is the script you really want to check out.
 Makes extensive use of AFNI.

     >Otherwise there is a lot of junk in here that Ive kept primarily mostly for personal reasons, and a few provide examples of how to do things that I have referred back to a few times in the past.

     > Check out our paper!
 [Modulating the Focus of Attention for Spoken Words at Encoding Affects Frontoparietal Activation for Incidental Verbal Memory] (http://www.hindawi.com/journals/ijbi/2012/579786/)

 - **Dichotic**
     > Pilot study that never took off.

 - **Iceword**
     > fMRI experiment examining language features.
 Scripts designed to process and analyze data collected.
 Currently on-going.
 Everything in here served a purpose.
+This study has also been published!
+[Dynamic changes in network activations characterize early learning of a natural language] (http://www.sciencedirect.com/science/article/pii/S0028393214002279)

 - **Mouse**
     > Pilot fMRI experiment examining Mice's response to induced hunger in the brain.

     > [**mouse.reg.sh**](./Mouse/mouse.reg.sh) is probably the most interesting as far as processing and analysis goes.
 Uses AFNI exclusively